 - Establishing your expertise.

 - Increasing rapport and trust.
-People feel more comfortable with businesses they see and hear.
+People feel more comfortable with the businesses they see and hear.

 - Increasing repeat buyers and referrals.
-Through video you can insure people are using your product and service correctly, which improves customer satisfaction that leads to repeat buying and referrals.
+Through video, you can ensure people are using your product and service correctly, which improves customer satisfaction that leads to repeat buying and referrals.

 - Improving SEO.
 Search engines love video.
 Especially if your video is on YouTube, which is owned by Google, having a video can be an effective part of your SEO strategy.

 - Increasing social shares.
 People are more likely to share video than other forms of content.
-Precision Marketing Group indicates that 92 percent of mobile users share video content.
+Precision Marketing Group indicates that 92% of mobile users share video content.